 The rhythmic downtempo sounds of Caly Jandro echo through the streets of Melbourne and into the Victorian bushland.

-Combining mesmerising drumbeats with earthy and ethnic elements, Caly takes you on a journey of self-discovery and pure connection – no wonder his friends call him the urban shaman.
-He generously gave some of his time to Underground Sound, so we picked his brain on the release of his 3rd EP ‘But One Word’.
+He combines mesmerising drumbeats with earthy and ethnic elements.
+Caly takes you on a journey of self-discovery and pure connection.
+No wonder his friends call him the urban shaman.
+He generously gave some of his time, so we picked his brain on the release of his 3rd EP ‘But One Word’.

 What does music mean to you?

 I believe in music as a powerful force, an expression of our higher nature.
-To me, finding my expression is a stone I cannot leave unturned, a calling that has the ability to bring others and myself to a higher vibration.
+To me, finding my expression is a stone I cannot leave unturned.
+It’s a calling that has the ability to bring others and myself to a higher vibration.